How to build a quote calculator for lead gen using Gravity Forms (step by step tutorial)

 We’ll do the same thing for the number of projects.
 In other words, the more projects the client needs help with, the more we’ll charge.

-Okay, next, we ask the client how many consulting hours they think they’ll need.
-For this we’re using a Number field so the client can input any number of hours they like.
-We’ll need to attach a dollar value to this, so for that we’ll use a hidden field containing our standard hourly rate (e.g. $50).
+Next, we ask the client how many consulting hours they think they’ll need.
+For this, we’re using a “Number” field, allowing the client to input any number of hours they like.
+We’ll need to attach a dollar value to this, so for that, we’ll use a separate hidden field containing our standard hourly rate (e.g. $50).

 To do this, we’ll open the field settings, scroll down and check the box that says “Enable Calculation”.

-The next step is to take the estimated quote amount and display it in the confirmation message after the user submits our form.
-To do that, we’ll hover over Settings, click Confirmations and edit the Default Confirmation.
+The next step is to take the estimated quote amount and display it in the confirmation message after the user submits the form.
+To do that, we’ll hover over “Settings”, click “Confirmations”, edit the default confirmation message and add the following text:

 That’s it!